imbal/safeyaml/README.rst

 SafeYAML
 ========

+NOTE: This is a speculative README from @aanand, and a speculative attempt at implementation & specification by @tef.

 SafeYAML is an aggressively small subset of YAML.
 It's everything you need for human-readable-and-writable configuration files, and nothing more.